Predicted Levels of Illiteracy

 As a nation, we have been involved in sending a man into space, and yet we cannot overcome the simple problem of illiteracy.

 How can this be?
 How can an advanced industrial nation, which spends millions of pounds on education, be so complacent about failing 1.5 million youngsters?
-There is no justification for this.
+There is no justification for this and one of these youngsters might be your child?

 What do Educational Psychologists say about illiteracy?